githubteacher/everyone-november-2016/franciunn-asaba.md

 ## Things to Do
 - Township Stadium
 - The Cenotaph
-- Town House :Events and Meetings
+- Town House :Events and Meetings: